mavrajgranit/CartPole-RL/ReadMe.md

 Epochs = 30000, Replacement-Interval = 2, γ = 0.92, Exploration = 20%, Learning-Rate = 0.00025
 Unstable and performs poorly after there is no exploration or a high rewardmean is reached.
 Reducing the update interval(to 5-1) helps but is pointless.
+Can be solved by using a Learning-Rate scheduler.

 <p float="left">
   <img src="./Plots/CartPole-TQ/meanreward.png" width="425" />